1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 Putting the McLeoran family tree into perspective, Donald McLaran's children and Catherine were second cousins.
 Catherine's birth has been covered on her mother's page.

 In the 1891 Census, Catherine (known as "Kate") was recorded as working at Carskey House as a general servant.
-Shortly after, Catherine, her mother Ann Mackay Burns, and her nephew Alistair McNiven (later aka Colville) emigrated to North Dakota to join her sister Margaret and husband William Colville.
+Shortly after, Catherine, her mother Ann Mackay Burns, and her nephew Alister McNiven (later aka Colville) emigrated to North Dakota to join her sister Margaret and husband William Colville.

 Catherine's life story may be found in a history of Linton ND and it is included below.